 Primary open-angle glaucoma

-Primary open-angle glaucoma or chronic glaucoma is the most common type of glaucoma.
-Its effects occur slowly over time and do not cause you any pain.
-The drainage of the aqueous fluid from your eye does not happen as well as it should and this causes the pressure to rise.
+Primary open-angle glaucoma, also known as chronic glaucoma, is the most common type.
+Its effects occur slowly over time and do not cause any pain.
+The drainage of aqueous fluid from the eye does not happen as effectively as it should, leading to an increase in pressure.

 Acute Angle Closure Glaucoma

-Acute glaucoma is much less common.
-Acute angle closure glaucoma happens when there is a sudden and more complete blockage of the drainage angle, resulting in a sudden build-up of eye pressure.
-This is because the edge of the iris and the front clear layer of the eyes (cornea) come into contact; which stops the fluid from draining away through the drainage angle (trabecular meshwork).
+Acute glaucoma is less common but more urgent.
+It occurs when there is a sudden and complete blockage of the drainage angle, resulting in a rapid increase in eye pressure.
+This happens when the edge of the iris and the front clear layer of the eyes (cornea) come into contact, stopping the fluid from draining through the drainage angle (trabecular meshwork).

-Raised eye pressure caused by injury or trauma.
-Where the injury has damaged the drainage angle or caused internal eye tissues or cells to clog the drainage angle.
+Raised eye pressure results from injury or trauma, where damage to the drainage angle or the clogging of internal eye tissues or cells occurs.